Tactics for sending high-impact triggered emails

 While triggered emails are inherently personalized because they’re sent to an individual based on their behavior and actions, you can still further customize your triggered emails to each customer or customer segment.

-Try varying the content and messaging of your triggered emails based on the audience targeted:
+Try incorporating personalization by varying the content and messaging of your triggered emails based on the audience targeted:

 - New user